Ten Little Murder Victims

-- An episode of CSI: Crime Scene Investigation has the forensic team trying to locate a gang of casino robbers.
-The CSIs find that each gang member was killed by one of his or her partners, and end up following a trail of dead bodies to the last surviving robber.
+- The episode "And Then There Were None" from CSI: Crime Scene Investigation has the forensic team trying to locate a gang of casino robbers.
+The CSIs find that each gang member was killed by one of his or her partners, and end up following a trail of dead bodies to the last surviving member of the gang.

-- Played with in an episode of Highlander: The Series where Hugh Fitzcairn is killed and any one of his half a dozen or so houseguests could have done it.
+- Played with in an episode of Highlander where Hugh Fitzcairn is killed and any one of his half a dozen or so houseguests could have done it.
 However, as he is immortal, he revives and spends the rest of the episode annoying MacLeod, who is trying to find the murderer without giving away the fact that he's still alive.

 - Parodied in The Goodies episode "Daylight Robbery on the Orient Express".

 - Mathnet (from Square One TV) did an episode like this that was both a parody (the villain turned out to be a court stenographer) and an homage.

 - One Boy Meets World episode (Called "And Then There Were Shawn") features this plot, with the characters stuck in detention (caused by a quarrel between the main characters) and soon being killed by a mysterious murderer within the school, (including one by the name of Kenny.
 In the end, Shawn rips off the mask of the killer to reveal that it was him under the mask all along.
 Then it's revealed that it was all just a dream had by Shawn.

 - Parodied in Frasier when the station is redoing an old radio drama.
 It was clearly supposed to be like this, but Niles (who was forced to take on multiple roles, including the murderer, at the last second) finally gets sick of Frasier's overdirecting and "kills" every other character in under a minute, before doing himself in cheerfully proclaiming that the secret of the mystery will die with him, leaving Frasier (as the detective) to desperately close the thing out.